safia-bashir/Prediction-of-Remaining-Useful-Life-RUL-of-turbofan-engine/README.md

 The model is currently only able to make predictions for individual engines, and cannot make predictions for a fleet of engines.

 # Acknowledgments
-The dataset used in this project was provided by NASA and can be found here.
+The dataset used in this project was provided by NASA and can be found [here] https://www.nasa.gov/intelligent-systems-division.